Windy Self Steering will take you across oceans in a professional and safe manner

 All present-day selfsteering units use the same operating principles.

 A wind vane reacts to changes in the apparent wind direction and transmits this reaction to the servo pendulum in the water which, in turn, operates the boat’s steering rudder.

 The wind vane itself does not possess sufficient power to steer the boat, this is augmented by the servo pendulum.
 The energy required for this is generated by the forward motion of the boat, through the flow of the water along the submerged portion of the servo pendulum.
-Connection between the wind vane and the servo pendulum is through the 1,5 mm stainless steel cable and bevel gears.
+Connection between the wind vane and the servo pendulum is with the 1,5 mm stainless steel cable and bevel gears.

 Windy unit weight is 16 kg (35 lbs).